 The above graph compares the performance of MYR Group Inc. with that of the New York Stock Exchange Market Index and the Dow Jones Heavy Construction Industry Group Index (DJHCI) which is a published industry index.
-The companies which comprise the Dow Jones Heavy Construction Industry Group are: Abrams Industries, Inc.; Ameron International Corp.; Astec Industries; Guy F. Atkinson Company; Michael Baker Corporation; Banister Foundation, Inc.; Blount International (A); Champion Road Machinery; Costa Rica International Inc.; Devcon International CP; Dycom Industries Inc.; Emcor Group Inc.; Empresas ICA Sociedad; Fluor Corporation; Foster Wheeler Corporation; Gencor Industries Inc.; Gilbert Associates Inc.; Goldfield Corporation; Graham Corporation; Granite Construction Inc.; Grupo Mex Desarrollo L.; Grupo Tribasa AS DE CV; Huntway Partners (L.P.); Insituform East, Inc.; Insituform Technologies CL (A); Jacobs Engineering Group; JLG Industries, Inc.; Meadow Valley Corporation; Morrison Knudsen Corporation; MYR Group Inc.; OLS Asia Holding Ltd. ADR; Porter McLeod National; Randers Group Inc.; Rexworks Inc.; Robertson-CECO Corporation; Specialty Teleconstruct; Stone and Webster; STV Group; Thermo Ecotek Corporation; TRC Companies, Inc.; Turner Corporation; U.S. Bridge of NY Inc. and Zurn Industries.
+The companies which comprise the Dow Jones Heavy Construction Industry Group are: Abrams Industries, Inc.; Ameron International Corp.; Astec Industries; BFC Construction Corp.; Bufete Industrial; Costa Rica International Inc.; Devcon International CP; Dycom Industries Inc.; Emcor Group Inc.; Empresas ICA Sociedad; Fluor Corporation; Foster Wheeler Corporation; Gencor Industries Inc.; Gibbs Construction, Inc.; Goldfield Corporation; Graham Corporation; Granite Construction Inc.; Grupo Mex Desarrollo B; Grupo Mex Desarrollo L.; Grupo Tribasa AS DE CV; Guy F. Atkinson Co. of CA; Huntway Partners (L.P.); Insituform East, Inc.; Insituform Technologies CL (A); Jacobs Engineering Group; Meadow Valley Corporation; Morrison Knudsen Corporation; MYR Group Inc.; OLS Asia Holding Ltd. ADR; Randers Group Inc.; Rexworks Inc.; Robertson-CECO Corporation; Salient 3 Comm, Inc, CL A; Sawako Corporation ADR; Specialty Teleconstruct; Stone and Webster; STV Group; Thermo Ecotek Corporation; TRC Companies, Inc.; Turner Corporation; U.S. Bridge Construction; U.S. Bridge Corp. and Zurn Industries.

-The comparison of total return on investment based upon the changes in year end price plus reinvested dividends for each period is calculated assuming \$100 was invested on January 1, 1991 in MYR Group Inc., the companies which comprise the NYSE Market Index and the companies which comprise the DJHCI.
+The comparison of total return on investment based upon the changes in year end price plus reinvested dividends for each period is calculated assuming \$100 was invested on January 1, 1993 in MYR Group Inc., the companies which comprise the NYSE Market Index and the companies which comprise the DJHCI.
 For the NYSE and the DJHCI comparison, the assumed investment is based upon a market weighted calculation.

-In accordance with the rules of the Securities and Exchange Commission, the information included under the captions "Report of the Compensation Committee" and "Performance Graph" will not be deemed to be filed or to be proxy soliciting material or incorporated by reference in any prior or future filings by the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In accordance with the rules of the Securities and Exchange Commission, the information included under the captions "Report of the Compensation Committee" and "Performance Graph" will not be deemed to be filed or to be proxy soliciting material or incorporated by reference in any prior or future filings by the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.